-Crested Geckos (Rhacodactylus ciliatus) are native to Southern Grand Terre, New Caledonia and at least one small surrounding island (Isle of Pines).
+Crested Geckos, formerly known as Rhacodactylus ciliatus and recently re-classified as Correlophus ciliatus, are native to Southern Grand Terre, New Caledonia and at least one small surrounding island (Isle of Pines).
 Crested Geckos are semi-arboreal, spending most of their time in small trees and low shrubs.
 They will however, seek out hiding places near the ground to sleep during the day.
 Crested Geckos feed on both insects and fruits and in most cases can be kept at room temperature.
 The crested geckos ease of care, unusual appearance, and unlimited breeding potential, has contributed to their exploding popularity.
 There is no doubt that Crested Geckos are indeed one of the best pet lizards available today.

 Because Crested Geckos are so versatile and hardy, they can be kept in a number of different types of enclosures.
 Cresteds can be maintained in simple conditions or in elaborate naturalistic vivariums.
 Hatchlings to four month old crested geckos can be housed in 10 gallon aquariums or similar plastic keepers.
 In some cases, young geckos housed in large cages will not eat well.
 To avoid that we recommend that geckos less than 12 weeks old be housed in cages no larger than a 10 gallon aquarium.
 Four month old to adult crested geckos should be housed in a 20 gallon tall aquarium or larger.
 Three adult cresteds can be comfortably housed in a 29 gallon aquarium.
 Screen Cages have also been used with great success as long as an effort is made to keep the humidity up.